The NYCEDC Advantage

-As New York City's primary vehicle for promoting economic growth and as a public benefit corporation, NYCEDC offers many unique advantages for an exciting and fulfilling career.
+As New York City's primary vehicle for promoting economic growth, NYCEDC offers many unique advantages for an exciting and fulfilling career.

-NYCEDC’s structure allows greater operational flexibility than other organizations that provide similar services.
-Our employees enjoy the experience of both a public and private sector organization.
+NYCEDC’s structure has greater operational flexibility than other organizations that provide similar services.
+This allows our employees to enjoy the experience of both a public and private sector organization.

-NYCEDC reports to Deputy Mayor for Economic Development Robert K. Steel who reports to Mayor Michael R. Bloomberg.
-Under the leadership of Mayor Bloomberg, Deputy Mayor Steel and NYCEDC President Seth Pinsky, NYCEDC is responsible for executing the Bloomberg Administration's five-borough economic development strategy and job-creation efforts, as well as its efforts to expand job training, strengthen small business assistance, promote new industries, and diversify the economy.
+NYCEDC reports to the Deputy Mayor of Housing & Economic Development, Alicia Glen, who reports to Mayor Bill de Blasio.
+Under the leadership of Mayor de Blasio, Deputy Mayor Glen and NYCEDC president, Maria Torres-Springer, NYCEDC is responsible for executing the administration's five-borough economic development strategy and job-creation efforts, as well as its efforts to expand job training, strengthen small business assistance, promote new industries, and diversify the economy.